 Visit the Financial Aid website for more information regarding loans, grants, and scholarships: http://www.olemiss.edu/depts/financial_aid/

 Students planning to enter The University of Mississippi as art or art history majors may be considered for Art Merit Scholarships (in various amounts up to $2500) to be awarded for eight consecutive semesters (not including summer).
 Non-resident recipients will be granted a partial waiver of non-resident fees.
 Those students who apply for the Art Merit Scholarships are automatically considered for the Hollingsworth Scholarship.
-Individuals who to apply for Art Merit Scholarships should contact the Department of Art.
+Individuals who to apply for Art Merit Scholarships should contact The Department of Art & Art History.

 In cooperation with the Mid-South Art Awards (presented by the Brooks Museum in Memphis, TN)

 Entering freshmen who participate in the Mid-South Art Awards at the Brooks Museum in Memphis and declare studio art or art history as his/her major at The University of Mississippi are eligible to be considered for a $500 scholarship + a partial waiver of non-resident fees (for out of state students).
-A faculty member from the Department of Art & Art History will meet with students the day of event and a student will be chosen through a portfolio review process juried by a the art and art history faculty members.
-For additional information please contact Professor Josh Brinlee at email@example.com in the Department of Art or visit http://www.brooksmuseum.org/mid-south-scholastic-art-awards
+A faculty member from the Department of Art & Art History will meet with students the day of event and a student will be chosen through a portfolio review process juried by art and art history faculty members.
+For additional information please contact Associate Professor in Art, Philip Jackson at firstname.lastname@example.org in The Department of Art & Art History or visit http://www.brooksmuseum.org/mid-south-scholastic-art-awards